When you use an Instant Pot to pressure cook beets, you can have fork-tender, finger-staining vegetables in 30 minutes, from start to finish!

 A bowl of instant pot beets.

 But did you nonetheless stop buying ’em because you always inadvertently leave them to rot in your crisper?
-Yeah, I know—it’s hard to find time to roast them in the oven.
+Yeah, I know—it’s hard to find time to roast beets in the oven.
 If you’ve got an Instant Pot, however, I’ve got the solution to your woes: Pressure-steam those magenta beauties!

 A pile of cooked, peeled, and chopped beets.

-Time to make Instant Pot Beets!
+How to cook Instant Pot beets

 Wash and trim the beets so that the stems are about ½-inch long and the roots are no more than about 2 inches long.
 (If you bought beets with the greens attached, reserve the leaves for a tasty stir-fry!)